Database, Tables, Views, and Indexes

 To remove a subset of rows from a table, you can use the DELETE SQL statement.

-For more information and examples for using TRUNCATE, see Remove Records from an Ocient System.
+For details and examples of using TRUNCATE, see Remove Records from an Ocient System.

 This action cannot be undone.